Ashraf Chowdhury

 Ashraf Chowdhury (আশরাফ চৌধুরী; c.
-1935 – 28 December 1998) was a former Bangladeshi football player and coach.
+1935 – 28 December 1998) was a Bangladeshi football player and coach.

 Early career

 Ashraf was born in Daudkandi Upazila of Comilla District, British India.
 On 14 August 1947, he played for Lalmonirhat High School during an exhibition match against East Pakistan Railway.
 His performances led him to represent the eventual runners-up, Gaibandha Town Club, in the Cooch Behar Cup in India in 1949.
 During the tournament, he played alongside Goda Rashid of Wari Club Dhaka, who later brought Ashraf to the Dhaka-based club.

 Club career

 In 1950, Ashraf joined Wari Club; however, he departed after being benched for the first three games.
 Eventually, he was brought to Dhaka Mohammedan by coach Abdus Sattar in the same year.
 Ashraf repaid his coach's faith by scoring in his Dhaka League debut against Wari Club.
 He returned to Wari in 1951 and remained at the club for two seasons.

 In 1954, after spending a year at Fire Service, Ashraf joined Dhaka Wanderers Club.
 He won the league title with the Wanderers in both 1954 and 1955.
 Ashraf also represented the club in the IFA Shield during both years.
 However, after a fallout with the club's officials, Ashraf, along with nine other Wanderers players, joined Dhaka Mohammedan in 1956.

 In 1957, Ashraf was made Mohammedan's captain, and in the same year, he led the club to its first league title.
 The following year, the attacking trio of Kabir Ahmed, Mari Chowdhury, and Ashraf helped Mohammedan reach the quarter-finals of the IFA Shield.
 In the quarter-final against Kolkata Mohammedan, the Dhaka side lost 0–3, with Ashraf missing the majority of the game due to injury.
 In 1959, he was the league's top scorer with 16 goals, including three hat-tricks, and again helped Mohammedan win the league title.
-In the same year, the club won the Aga Khan Gold Cup, with Ashraf scoring in a 2–0 victory over KMC in the final.
+In the same year, the club won the 1959 Aga Khan Gold Cup, with Ashraf scoring in a 2–0 victory over KMC in the final.
 Ashraf scored a total of 56 goals in all competitions that year.
-He remained club captain until 1960, during which the Black and Whites became one of the strongest teams on the continent.
+He remained club captain till 1960, during which the Black and Whites became one of the strongest teams on the continent.